-- Delete unused elements, images, and videos from your creative.
-For more tips, see Reduce HTML5 file size.
+- To reduce HTML5 file size, delete unused elements, images, and videos from your creative.

 Limit autoplay video to 30 seconds